 The fact that the US military is internally investigating their response to the UFO phenomenon in the Pentagon is singular.
 The point of the matter, however (and also why this site is interested in the matter) is another.
 This investigation has much less to do with "alien" encounters than it does with high-flying aircraft or drones.
 Aircraft, in essence, neglected or undervalued while flying over (or guarding) the United States.

 Among the most accredited theories is this that would explain the recent confirmations on some videos, including those that shoot this flock of triangular-shaped aircraft.

-“We are wondering how this is possible.
-How is it possible that limited military airspace can be regularly breached for months and years and no one is informed.
-At the Pentagon or Congress and there is a complete failure of the system, "says the former deputy secretary of defense of intelligence.
-Christopher Mellon he said to Political .
+"We are wondering how this is possible.
+How is it possible that limited military airspace can be routinely breached for months and years and no one is informed.
+In the Pentagon or Congress and there is a complete system failure," says the former.
+Deputy Secretary of Defense of Intelligence Christopher Mellon he said to Political .